wlwl2/case-utils/README.md

 ### camelToKebab()

 There would be a **bug** if you used something like `itemIDitemID` (this should be fixed in the future) e.g. by ensuring that there is only one regex result found in the first regex search of the function, or by not doing this extra step at all (assuming that it works, but `item-i-d` does look weird), or by keeping both options (`item-i-d` and `item-id`) by creating two similar  functions.
-Numbers in the text are not accounted for yet e.g. `TrainingDummy1`.
+Numbers in the text are not accounted for yet e.g. `TrainingDummy1` becomes `training-dummy1` when we want: `training-dummy-1`.

 - 'thisIsATest' becomes: 'this-is-a-test'
 - 'itemID' becomes: 'item-id' **(NOT 'item-i-d')**